cloudquery/cloudquery/website/pages/docs/plugins/destinations/bigquery/overview.md

 - The suggested way is to use [Workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation)
 - If not available you can always use service account keys and export the location of the key via `GOOGLE_APPLICATION_CREDENTIALS`. (**Not recommended as long-lived keys are a security risk**)

-## Configuration

-See an example configuration for the BigQuery destination under [recipes](/docs/recipes/destinations/bigquery).

-Note that the BigQuery plugin only supports the `append` write mode.

 ## BigQuery Spec